balanced/balanced-docs/overview/rev1/guides/quickstart/setup.rst

 Checkpoint
 -----------

-Up to this point you should have:
+You should understand how to do following:

+.. cssclass:: list-noindent list-style-none

-- ✓ Obtained the client library of your choice
+  - ✓ Obtain the client library of your choice
-- ✓ Installed any necessary prerequisites
+  - ✓ Install necessary prerequisites
-- ✓ Configured the library for use in your application
+  - ✓ Configure the library for use in your application

 Ensure you have met these points before proceeding.